 Google update for non-HTTPS websites

-There has been a lot of noise recently regarding the changes that Google are making to Chrome, and that websites that are non-HTTPS will show as unsecure in the Chrome browser.
+There has been a lot of noise recently regarding the changes Google are making to Chrome meaning that non-HTTPS websites will show as 'Not Secure' in the Chrome browser.

 Website security is of vital importance and this move by Google seeks to protect website users.